thomssl/Personal_Training_Assistant/README.md

 When a session found in your daily schedule is clicked you enter this window and can edit all attributes of the session except for the client information.
 If the session chosen has data already associated with it, that data will be loaded to the appropriate field and be made accessible for you to edit.
 The various buttons provide you the ability to change the following attributes (by button name):

-- Change Duration - dialog to input a new duration (must be within 1-120 mins)
+- Change Duration - dialog to input a new duration (must be within 1-120mins)
 - Change Date - dialog to input a new date from a calendar
 - Change Time - dialog to input a new time from a clock
 - Add Exercise - dialog to choose a new Exercise to add.
 See below for more info